r-grandorder/tri-hermes/en/pages/Singularity/babylonia.md

 What the...!?
 That's Tiamat!? ...Or is it Gorgon!?
 Jeez, this is so confusing!

 **Dr. Roman:**
-She was so focused on Fujimaru earlier, but now she's not paying any attention to {(M) him /(F) her}.
+She was so focused on Fujimaru earlier, but now she's not paying any attention to [♂ him /♀ her].

 **Dr. Roman:**
 She's planning on just advancing with the Demonic Beasts!